 - Removal of rubbish and ongoing maintenance of gross pollutant traps

-- Planting and installation of 2000 canopy species within the riparian area
+- Planting and installation of up to 7000 canopy species within the riparian area

 - Ongoing support of the Simmos Beach Bushcare Volunteer Group

 - Education with local schools and communities highlighting importance of endangered species and vegetation, impacts of stormwater and indicators for healthy waterways such as water bugs.

 In addition to the grant funding, operational funds have been identified to further support this funding in the amount of $10,000 for the next three years and this will be for ongoing maintenance.
 The project is set for completion by October 2021 and will contribute to reducing weed invasion and improving water quality within the Georges River catchment.